fieldtrip/website/getting_started/besa.md

     data = besa2fieldtrip(‘yourbesafile.avr’);
     data.elec = ft_read_sens(‘yourelectrodes.sfp’);

-## Reading *.dat files with source reconstructions
+## Reading .dat files with source reconstructions

-Because BESA *.dat files do not include mask information, the resulting data structure will not have the .inside and .outside fields assigned correctly, which will lead to errors in subsequent analyses in fieldtrip.
+Because BESA .dat files do not include mask information, the resulting data structure will not have the .inside and .outside fields assigned correctly, which will lead to errors in subsequent analyses in fieldtrip.
 Consequently these fields much be set for each subject.
 The following code is an example of how to develop a reasonable mask and apply it to all subjects (it masks out only those coordinates with a value of 0 for all subjects
-    files=dir(['yoursubjectdirectory' filesep '*.dat']);
+    files=dir(['yoursubjectdirectory' filesep '.dat']);
     inside=[];
     for k=1:length(files)
       src(k)=besa2fieldtrip(files(k).name);